-Some business sectors Strathbogie Shire are well-represented by industry bodies, including Go Nagambie and the Euroa Chamber of Business and Commerce, which support local businesses.
+Some business sectors within Strathbogie Shire are well-represented by industry bodies, including Go Nagambie and the Euroa Chamber of Business and Commerce, which support local businesses.
 There is also an active Strathbogie wine association with a membership of approximately 15 wineries

-Industry bodies are particularly important for the for small business base, which requires ongoing support to capitalise on growth opportunities and overcome external shocks.
+Industry bodies are particularly important for the small business base, which requires ongoing support to capitalise on growth opportunities and overcome external shocks.
 Therefore, these organisations should be supported to help meet the needs and interests of businesses.
-Given the importance of Agriculture. in the Strathbogie shire, it is unfortunate that the absence of representative bodies in this sector is an impediment to communication and developing working relationships for the purposes of support and advocacy For this reason the establishe4mnt of a local representative body is desirable as an important step in developing and supporting the Agricultural economy

-Regional Development Victoria also have a role to play as the leading State representative body for economic development.
-Representatives from this organisation were spoken to during the course of the preparation of the strategy and whilst I did not offer any strategic advice, they did offer the following points for discussion
+Given the importance of Agriculture. in the Strathbogie Shire, there are a number of representative groups across many facets of the agriculture sector.

+Regional Development

+Victoria also have a role to

+play as the leading State

+representative body for

+economic development.

+Representatives from this

+organisation were spoken

+to during the course of the

+preparation of the strategy

+and the following general

+points were made:

-- Strategy implementation requires buy-in and support from all stakeholders - There is a need to identify the blue-sky (transformative) projects versus what is achievable or business as usual and that Council needs to focus on what is achievable with the resources available. - It has been their experience that is difficult to influence the agricultural sector, government can only guide and encourage development in the sector - They believe that the agricultural sector should be aware that Climate change could catalyse future agricultural diversification and innovation - In the visitor economy field Department representatives offer the following points for discussion - Projects included in the document need to focus on developing new tourism products and experiences - There should be a focus on 1-2 iconic experiences/attractions, including alignment to the Victorian Government visitor economy pillars (food and beverage, Indigenous tourism, etc.) - they identified cycling and trail tourism as developing industries and that Council should seek to identify and develop attractions in this fields were.
+- Strategy implementation requires buy-in and support from all stakeholders - There is a need to identify the blue-sky (transformative) projects versus what is achievable or business as usual and that Council needs to focus on what is achievable with the resources available. - It has been their experience that is difficult to influence the agricultural sector, government can only guide and encourage development in the sector - They believe that the agricultural sector should be aware that Climate change could catalyse future agricultural diversification and innovation

+In the visitor economy field Department representatives offer the following points for discussion

+- Projects included in the document need to focus on developing new tourism products and experiences - There should be a focus on 1-2 iconic experiences/ attractions, including alignment to the Victorian Government visitor economy pillars (food and beverage, Indigenous tourism, etc.) - They identified cycling and trail tourism as developing industries and that Council should seek to identify and develop attractions in this fields were.